What Engine Does McLaren Use in F1?

 Who Makes the Current McLaren F1 Engine?

 McLaren and Mercedes-Benz share a long history with many highs.
-Today Mercedes supplies engines to several teams, including its works team, Williams, and Aston Martin.
+Today Mercedes supplies engines to several teams, including its own works team, Williams, and Aston Martin.
 The link with McLaren remains strong, built on shared goals and a focus on speed and reliability.

 What Is the Technical Specification of McLaren's F1 Engine?

-Main parts of the power unit:
+Main components of the power unit:

 • Internal Combustion Engine (ICE): 1.6-litre V6, 90-degree layout, 24 valves